 Alcohol problems on and around college campuses are serious and often life threatening.
 Fortunately, several promising strategies, proven to be effective, have been developed to prevent these problems in our colleges and universities and in the communities in which they reside.
+Recent research has provided further tools for reducing alcohol related problems among college students.
 This document describes strategies that are used to create healthier campus environments in which alcohol is less available, more responsibly promoted and served, and poses less of a threat to the health, safety, and well-being of all students.